Alfresco/docs-alfresco/process-services/latest/install/index.md

 #### Installing Process Services Workspace

+You can install Process Workspace using a Web Application Archive (WAR) file or by deploying the files manually into your web container.

+To install Process Workspace from a WAR file, visit the [support portal](https://support.alfresco.com) and download the latest version of `process-workspace.war`.

+Move the `process-workspace.war` file into your web container and restart the server.

+Using Tomcat as an example, this would be the `/webapps` folder.

+Alternatively, you can manually deploy Process Workspace into your web container using the following steps:

+1. Download the latest [supported version](TODO:https://docs.alfresco.com/process-services1.10/concepts/supported-platforms.html) of Process Workspace from [artifacts.alfresco.com](https://artifacts.alfresco.com/nexus/).

+    >**Note:** Located in the **activiti-enterprise-releases** repository under **/com/alfresco/alfresco-process-services-workspace**.

+2. Download and unzip the .tgz file.

+3. Move the `dist` folder contained in the unzipped folder into your web container.

+    >**Note:** For Tomcat this is the `/webapps` folder.

+4. Restart your web server.

+> **Important:** Note that the URL for Process Workspace will be generated from the name of the folder you deploy into your web container.
+To change this:
+>
+> 1. Rename the folder in your preferred development environment (IDE).
+> 2. Restart your web server.
+> 3. Navigate to Process Workspace in a browser using the format: `http://{host}:{port}/{folder-name}`
+>
+> For example, if you renamed the `dist` folder to `process-workspace` and deployed locally on port 8080 this would be: `http://localhost:8080/process-workspace`

 ### Install using setup wizards

+There are setup wizards available for Linux, macOS and Windows operating systems.

+The setup wizards are evaluation copies that are useful for trials and experimentation.
+The h2 database provided with them is not suitable for use in a production environment.

+The setup wizards install their own Apache Tomcat container for Process Services, an h2 database and all prerequisite software for Process Services to run on your chosen operating system.

 #### Using the Linux setup wizard

+Use these instructions to install Process Services on Linux.

+A setup wizard should not be used in a production environment.

+1. Download the Linux setup wizard from your trial email.

+2. Locate the bin you just downloaded and run the following command against it to update its permissions:

+    ```bash
+    chmod 777 <installer file name>
+    ```

+3. Run the setup wizard using the following command:

+    ```bash
+    ./<installer file name>
+    ```

+4. Read and accept the **License Agreement**.

+5. Use the default **Installation Directory** or choose your own.

+6. Select an **Installation Profile**.

+7. Complete the installation.

+    >**Note:** A message will appear displaying the default credentials and URL to use.

+8. Navigate to your installation directory and run the following command to start the application:

+    ```bash
+    ./start-process-services.sh
+    ```

+    >**Note:** The default installation location is `/home/{user}/alfresco/process-services-{version}`

+9. Enter `http://localhost:8080/activiti-app` into a browser once the application has started to begin using Process Services.

+    >**Note:** Use the default credentials to log in.
+View the `process-services-readme.txt`, by default found in `/home/{user}/alfresco/process-services-{version}`, if you can't remember them.

+10. Install the administrator application:

+    1. Rename the file `activiti-admin.war.undeployed` found in `/home/{user}/alfresco/process-services-{version}/tomcat/webapps` to `activiti-admin.war`

+    2. Stop and restart Tomcat.

+    3. Navigate to `http://localhost:8080/activiti-admin` once the application has started back up.

+After installing you will need to [apply a valid license file](#install-license) to your installation.

 #### Using the macOS setup wizard

+Use these instructions to install Process Services on a Mac.

+A setup wizard should not be used in a production environment.

+1. Download the Mac setup wizard from your trial email.

+2. Locate the dmg you just downloaded using **Finder** and double click it.

+3. Double click the Alfresco logo to launch the setup wizard.

+    >**Note:** Click **Open** if you are prompted about opening files from the internet.

+4. Read and accept the **License Agreement**.

+5. Use the default **Installation Directory** or choose your own.

+6. Select an **Installation Profile**.

+7. Complete the installation.

+    >**Note:** A message will appear displaying the default credentials and URL to use.

+8. Navigate to your installation directory and double click the **StartProcessServices** application.

+    >**Note:** The default installation location is `Applications\alfresco\process-services-{version}`

+9. Enter `http://localhost:8080/activiti-app` into a browser once the application has started to begin using Process Services.

+    >**Note:** Use the default credentials to log in.
+View the `process-services-readme.txt`, by default found in `Applications\alfresco\process-services-{version}`, if you can't remember them.

+10. Install the administrator application:

+    1. Rename the file `activiti-admin.war.undeployed` found in `Applications\alfresco\process-services-{version}\tomcat\webapps` to `activiti-admin.war`

+    2. Stop and start Tomcat via the **Terminal** or by closing and re-opening the **StartProcessServices** application.

+    3. Navigate to `http://localhost:8080/activiti-admin` once the application has started back up.

+After installing you will need to [apply a valid license file](#install-license) to your installation.

 #### Using the Windows setup wizard

+Use these instructions to install Process Services on Windows.

+A setup wizard should not be used in a production environment.

+1. Download the Windows setup wizard from your trial email.

+2. Locate the exe you just downloaded and double click it to launch the setup wizard.

+3. Read and accept the **License Agreement**.

+4. Use the default **Installation Directory** or choose your own.

+5. Select an **Installation Profile**.

+6. Complete the installation.

+    >**Note:** A message will appear displaying the default credentials and URL to use.

+7. Navigate to your installation directory and double click the **StartProcessServices** application.

+    >**Note:** The default installation location is `C:\Program Files\alfresco\process-services-{version}`

+8. Enter `http://localhost:8080/activiti-app` into a browser once the application has started to begin using Process Services.

+    >**Note:** Use the default credentials to log in.
+View the `process-services-readme.txt`, by default found in `C:\Program Files\alfresco\process-services-{version}`, if you can't remember them.

+9. Install the administrator application:

+    1. Rename the file `activiti-admin.war.undeployed` found in `C:\Program Files\alfresco\process-services-{version}\tomcat\webapps` to `activiti-admin.war`

+    2. Stop and start Tomcat via the **Command Line** or by closing and re-opening the **StartProcessServices** application.

+    3. Navigate to `http://localhost:8080/activiti-admin` once the application has started back up.

+After installing you will need to [apply a valid license file](#install_license) to your installation.

 ### Install license

+A valid license file is required to run Process Services.

+A license file can be obtained from support or a link is provided via email to download a temporary (30-day) license if you signed up for a free trial.

+Logging into Process Services as an administrator will display a notification if a license is not currently valid.
+The notifications are displayed when:

+* No valid license file can be found
+* A license file has expired or is not valid until a date in the future
+* The current license file is close to expiring

 #### Uploading a license file

+There are two methods for uploading a license file to Process Services.

+To upload a license through the user interface:

+1. Click the **UPLOAD LICENSE** button or use the top menu **Administrator** > **Upload license**

+2. Browse to, or drag your `activiti.lic` file into the pop-up.

+Alternatively, you can manually move the `activiti.lic` file into the web container.

+For example using Tomcat: `<Tomcat install location>\lib\`